-- (a) the infrastructure (for example, the permanent way/area on or about the track)
+- the infrastructure (for example, the permanent way/area on or about the (a) track)

-- (b) land;
+- land; (b)

 - (c) railway vehicles;

 - (d) stations (including platforms);

 - (e) signal boxes; and

-- (f) office buildings.
+- office buildings. (f)

 Note: If you are the responsible person, you must make a determination whether the incident in question occurred as a result of or in connection to work.